— ACADEMIC CURRICULUM

 Preschool

 Preschool is a crucial stage in your child’s development.
 It is during this time that they acquire the fundamental skills that will prepare them for future learning.
 Through our program, we place special emphasis on your child’s emotional security and self-confidence.
-We understand the importance of fostering a caring environment where children can explore, express themselves, and build their learning step by step.
+We understand the importance of fostering a caring environment where exploring, expressing oneself, and building learning step by step are essential to a child’s development.

 French